danpovey/lilcom/README.md

 The compression quality is very respectable; at the same bit-rate as MP3 we get better PSNR, i.e. less compression noise.
 (However, bear in mind that MP3 is optimized for perceptual quality and not PSNR).
+See `test/results/reconstruction-test.py` which does these comparisons.